Naguri Canoe Factory

 sightseeing

 Surrounded by splendid nature, this is a factory where you can build canoes with the local Nishikawa timber.
-You can also rent canoes so feel free to try them out before building your own.
-If you're simply looking to have some fun in the river, of course, that is totally fine as well!
+You can also rent canoes and try them out before building your own.
+Or just stop by if you're simply looking to have some fun in the river!

 Basic Information